Formula Two: Second revival (2017)

 In 2015, the FIA announced plans to overhaul the Super Licence system, streamlining the qualification criteria and weighting the various feeder series to allow drivers a more linear progress system.
 Included with this were plans for a revival of the Formula Two category, which was given priority over all other categories of competition.
 Further details were published by the World Motorsport Council, revealing plans to model the new Formula Two championship along the same lines as the revived European Formula 3 Championship and the newly introduced Formula 4 category.
 The series will be a part of the FIA Global Pathway.

 Rather than reviving the series by creating a new one where none had previously existed, the FIA chose to rebrand the GP2 Series as the FIA Formula 2 Championship in early 2017.
-Since then, drivers to have graduated to F1 include Charles Leclerc, George Russell and Oscar Piastri.
+However, like the series that lasted from 2009 to 2012, there has been a fatality, that being Frenchman Anthoine Hubert who was killed at the 2019 Spa-Francorchamps round after being struck by Juan Manuel Correa at a near-90° angle.
+Since the inception of FIA Formula 2, drivers to have graduated to F1 include Charles Leclerc, George Russell, Oscar Piastri and Gabriel Bortoleto.
 All eleven teams run the Dallara F2 2024 chassis, powered by a Mecachrome engine.